Deadlines for SI financial aid applications are the same as admissions application deadlines:

 Jimmie Bevill Scholarship - This scholarship supports students a concentration or focus in public librarianship.
 The amount varies.
 In addition to meeting general eligibility requirements, students must submit a paragraph on the role public libraries play in serving underserved populations, including any relevant experience.
 Preference is given to students with relevant experience.

-Friends of the Green Valley Library Scholarship - This scholarship is for any employee of the Pima County Public Library seeking their master's degrees from the University of Arizona's School of Information Resources and Library Science.
+Friends of the Green Valley Library Scholarship - This scholarship is for any employee of the Pima County Public Library seeking their Master's degree from the University of Arizona's School of Information.
 Applicants do not need to reside in Green Valley.
 All applications must be postmarked by April 30th.
 (Download the application form [pdf])

 Margaret May Caffall Memorial Scholarship - This scholarship supports SI full-time students with financial need.
 The amount varies.
 General eligibility requirements apply.